Skip to content

 What this enables

 The customer already runs Okta as their corporate IdP.
-Migration off Okta is years away — but they want EUDIW / verifiable-credential support today.
+Migration off Okta is years away — but they want Thoryn Hub as an upstream OIDC authentication source today.
 This recipe adds Thoryn Hub inside the Okta tenant as a third-party OIDC identity provider:

-• Okta redirects to Hub; Hub runs the credential flow (EUDIW presentation, verifiable-credential receipt, biometric step-up, etc.)
+• Okta redirects to Hub; Hub runs the OIDC authentication flow (including any configured step-up).

 Okta is the user-facing IdP.
-Hub is the credential-protocol gateway behind it.
+Hub is the OIDC authentication gateway behind it.

 This is the inverse of okta, which has Hub federate to Okta.
 Pick the direction by who owns the user list — if it's Okta, use this recipe.